 This schooling species mostly inhabits small, heavily-grown tributaries where it feeds primarily on vegetable matter.
 They are normally herbivores in the wild but will eat meat if an easy meal presents itself.

 Scientific Name: Metynnis argenteus

 IUCN Red List: NE - Not Evaluated or not listed

-The Silver Dollar is a very deep bodied fish with a round almost disk like shape that is very compressed laterally.
-They can get reach almost 6 inches (15 cm) in length and can live for 10 years or more in captivity.
-They are a silver color with slight green and blue tints in the right light.
-There are also hints of red, especially the anal fin of the male which is edged in red.
-In some habitats they will have small dots on their sides.
+The Silver Dollar is a very deep-bodied fish with a round, almost disklike shape that is very compressed laterally.
+They can reach almost 6 inches (15 cm) in length and live for 10 years or more in captivity.
+Their silver color has slight green and blue tints in the right light with some hints of red.
+The anal fin of the male is edged in red.
+In some habitats, they will have small dots on their sides.

 Size of fish - inches: 5.9 inches (15.01 cm)